Snowflyt/typora-copilot/README.md

 This plugin uses the LSP server extracted from Copilot.vim to provide suggestions in real-time right from your editor.

-> [!WARNING]
->
-> This plugin is still in development and may not work properly.
-Please use it with caution.

 ## Compatibility

 > [!NOTE]